-Ottimo Pizza is closed and has been replaced in kind at the same location – we haven’t tried the new place.
+Ottimo Pizza is closed and has been replaced in kind at the same location – new place is pretty so-so.
 We’re back to Pizza Buono as our go-to for pizza when not having homemade, they’re back on track.

 This is maybe a bit premature as it is based on only a single visit, but if we go back I’ll expand.